 Products to market

-When it comes to playing the market, traditionally many local farmers defer to the expertise businesses like The DeLong Company.
-The DeLong Company in Clinton, with around 100 years of history in the area, is not only a grain elevator and major supplier of food grains domestically and internationally, but it also provides seed, fertilizer and chemical inputs and services for growers in Wisconsin and Illinois.
-It offers delivery and storage of feed grains and seed products and sells feed and seed manufactured for use in livestock feeds, pet foods and wild birdseed at its mill in Clinton.
+When it comes to playing the market, traditionally many local farmers defer to the expertise of businesses like The DeLong Company.
+The DeLong Company in Clinton, with around 100 years of history in the area, is not only a grain elevator and major supplier of food grains domestically and internationally, but it also provides seed, fertilizer, chemical inputs and services for growers in Wisconsin and Illinois.
+It offers delivery and storage of feed grains and seed products as well as livestock and pet feed at its mill in Clinton.

 It’d be hard to imagine that a farmer working so much acreage also would have time and resources to ship his harvest to Asia, or store such a massive quantity of product until it can be brought to market at an ideal price.
 It’s for these reasons that Cerny works with The DeLong Company.